Netatalk 4.4.0

 Description

-afp_lantest is a comprehensive AFP (Apple Filing Protocol) performance testing tool designed to benchmark various aspects of AFP servers, with special focus on directory cache performance improvements in netatalk.
+afp_lantest is a comprehensive AFP (Apple Filing Protocol) performance testing tool designed to benchmark various aspects of AFP servers, including directory cache performance in netatalk.

 The tool runs a series of tests that measure file operations, directory traversal, and caching efficiency.
 It includes both traditional file system benchmarks and specialized cache-focused tests that highlight the benefits of optimized directory cache validation and probabilistic validation features.